List of 2025 albums

-The following is a list of albums, EPs, and mixtapes released or scheduled for release in 2025.
+The following is a list of albums, EPs, and mixtapes released in 2025.
 These albums are (1) original, i.e. excluding reissues, remasters, and compilations of previously released recordings, and (2) notable, defined as having received significant coverage from reliable sources independent of the subject.

 For additional information about bands formed, reformed, disbanded, or on hiatus, for deaths of musicians, and for links to musical awards, see 2025 in music.